osisoft/AVEVA-Adapter-OPC-UA-Docs/content/overview/principles-of-operation.md

 ```code
 <AdapterComponentID>.<NamespaceIndex>.<Identifier>
 ```
 NamespaceIndex refers to the number specified in the `ns` keyword in the **NodeId** parameter of the data selection configuration item.
-For more information, see [AVEVAAdapter for OPC UA data source configuration](xref:AVEVAAdapterForOPCUADataSourceConfiguration#opc-ua-data-source-parameters).
+For more information, see [AVEVA Adapter for OPC UA data source configuration](xref:AVEVAAdapterForOPCUADataSourceConfiguration#opc-ua-data-source-parameters).

 **Note:** The naming convention is affected by StreamPrefix and DefaultStreamIdPattern settings in the data source configuration.